-FIG. 3: a) and b) shows cross-sections of the resonant slice for z = -0.1 and z = -1.
-Dashed lines show the intersection between the cross section and the central resonant surface.
-Plusses indicate spin locations which correspond to the frequency shifts plot in Fig. 2.
-The corresponding dimensionless parameters are the following:
+FIG. 3.
+Cross sections of the resonant slice for z=-0.1 and z=-1.
+The dashed lines show the intersection between the cross sections and the central resonant surface.
+The solid squares and circles indicate spin locations which correspond to the frequency shifts given by the same symbols in Fig. 2.